liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/selector.md

 ## Multi select

 Multi select is the field type that allows writing text to create “tags” that are represented in the shape of labels.
-This components counts with auto complete feature.
+This components counts with autocomplete feature.

 ![multiple select field](/images/lexicon/SelectMulti.jpg)